Authentication & access control

 - SIEM integration (coming soon)

-alpacon audit report --type user-access --user john@company.com --period 30d
+alpacon audit --user john@company.com

 Data privacy & workspace isolation